 Positive Linear Voltage Regulator Circuit

 We have designed a positive linear voltage regulator circuit using 7805 IC.
-This IC has all the circuitry to provide the 5volt regulated supply.
-The input voltage should be atleast more than 2v from the rated value like for LM7805 we should atleast provide 7v.
+This voltage regulator circuit board design demonstrates practical implementation using the popular 7805 voltage regulator IC.
+This IC has all the circuitry to provide a 5-volt regulated supply.
+The input voltage should be at least more than 2V above the rated value, like for LM7805, we should at least provide 7V.

 Unregulated input voltage is supplied to the IC and we get regulated voltage at the output terminal.
-The name of the IC defines its function, 78 represent the positive sign and 05 represents the value of the regulated output voltage.
+The name of the IC defines its function, 78 represents the positive sign, and 05 represents the value of the regulated output voltage.
 As you see in the circuit diagram we are giving 9V to the 7805IC and getting regulated +5V at the output.
-The capacitor C1 and C2 are used for filtration.
+The capacitors C1 and C2 are used for filtration.

 Zener Voltage Regulator Circuit